sir-kokabi/github-sorter/README.md

     - Note: `Token`
     - Expiration: `no expirations`
     - Select scopes: `repo`
-8. Click the `Generate token` button
-9. Copy the generated token.
+8. Click the `Generate token` button and then copy the generated token.
-10. Click the Github Sorter extension icon in the toolbar and paste the token.
+9. Click the Github Sorter extension icon in the toolbar and paste the token.
-11. Now, when you visit any GitHub page that contains a list of repositories, all of the repositories will be sorted and show the number of stars.
+10. Now, when you visit any GitHub page that contains a list of repositories, all of the repositories will be sorted and show the number of stars.

 **Download from stores (Firefox and opera):**